EzeOnoky/Project-Base-Learning-11/README.md

 Now, it is time to execute ansible-playbook command and verify if your playbook actually works

-We cd into **ansible-config-mgt**, To test if we can access the other servers, we run the 2nd & 3rd command below
+We cd into **ansible-config-mgt**, To test if we can access the other servers, we run the 2 commands below...

-ansible all -m ping -i /var/lib/jenkins/jobs/ansible/builds/<build_number>/archive/inventory/dev.yml

 ```
 cd /var/lib/jenkins/jobs/ANSIBLE/builds/3/archive